 Magnetic Phase Separation in the Oxypnictide Sr2Cr1.85 Mn1.15As2O2Inorganic Chemistry, vol. 61, no. 32, pp. 12518-12525Contributions to Journals: Articles

-Electronic Phase Separation in the Hexagonal Perovskite Ba3SrMo2O9Physical Review Materials, vol. 6, 024401Contributions to Journals: Articles
+Electronic Phase Separation in the Hexagonal Perovskite Ba3SrMo2O9Physical Review Materials, vol. 6, no. 2, 024401Contributions to Journals: Articles

 Variable Temperature Neutron Diffraction Study of the Oxide Ion Conductor Ba3VWO8.5Inorganic Chemistry, vol. 61, no. 3, pp. 1597-1602Contributions to Journals: Articles

 An Investigation of the Crystal Structure and Ionic Pathways of the Hexagonal Perovskite Derivative Ba3-xVMoO8.5Inorganic Chemistry, vol. 60, pp. 13550-13556Contributions to Journals: Articles